 - Fields concerning the duration of your stay and the scholarship amount are to be filled in by the representative of the International Office at the time of signing the Student Agreement .

-- Remember that you need to present a photocopy of the Learning Agreement signed by the Coordinator and copy of your health insurance.
+- Remember that you need to have also Learning Agreement signed by the Coordinator and copy of your health insurance.

 - When signing the Agreement, you should provide the exact start and end dates of your study period abroad (including any possible language courses) at the foreign university, because it will affect the amount of your grant.